carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 This could reveal clade biases in missing data representation and also be of interest for the design of probe sets or sequence capture efforts given a small pilot dataset.
 <br>
 <br>
-TOAST currently offers two visualizations that facilitate taxon speci c visualization of missing values using the taxonomy  le from earlier examples in this section.
+TOAST currently offers two visualizations that facilitate taxon speci c visualization of missing values using the taxonomy table from earlier examples in this section.
 We will begin by looking at a barplot of missing data.
 <br>
 Note that this uses parallel processing so if you have not done so, de ne the number of processors to use as follows, changing the number of cores to what you have available on your machine.
 <pre>